CatalysmsServerManager/docs/docs/en/CSMM/self-host/installation.md

 CSMM_HOSTNAME is used to generate links, CORS and other things.
 You should set this to the ip/domain you will access CSMM from.
 Do NOT add a trailing slash to this.

-Redis configuration uses a similar system to the MySQL connection string. redis://[:password]127.0.0.1:6379
+Redis configuration uses a similar system to the MySQL connection string. redis://:password@127.0.0.1:6379 or redis://127.0.0.1:6379 (if you did not set a password)

 Your .env file should look similar to this